bwoodsend/pyinstaller-hooks-contrib/README.md

 Install this repo in editable mode.
 This will overwrite your current installation.
-(Not that you can reverse this with `pip install --force-reinstall pyinstaller-hooks-contrib`).
+(Note that you can reverse this with `pip install --force-reinstall pyinstaller-hooks-contrib`).

 ```
 pip install -e .